Building your own CollectionLast Updated: September 24, 2019

 Add them from Top Search: With our Top Search functionality, you can add any of the companies or investors that surface to an existing Collection, or create your own.

-Once you click “Add to Collections,” you’ll be prompted to select the Collection that you want to add the companies to.
+Once you click “Add to Collections,” you’ll be prompted to select the Collection that you want to add the companies to, or you can create a new Collection.
 (Note: If they’re companies, add them to a company sheet, if they’re investors, add them to investors).

-Add it from Company Profile: Once you click “Add to Collections,” you’ll be prompted to select the Collection that you want to add the companies to.
+Add them from a Company Profile: Once you click “Add to Collections,” you’ll be prompted to select the Collection that you want to add the companies to.

 The End Result